What to Say: Top 10 Condolence Messages (VIDEO)

 We react to this type of loss with sorrow deep within our hearts and minds, upsetting the normal thoughts and feelings we are used to experiencing.

-The grief response to the loss of a loved one can be so powerful that it affects the body, too, resulting in fatigue or sleeplessness, headaches and appetite loss, and much more.
+The natural response to the loss of a loved one can be so powerful that it affects the body.
+This results in fatigue or sleeplessness, headaches and appetite loss, and much more.

-Read on to learn all about how grief can affect you or someone you care about, and ways to find help, support, and healing.
+Read on to learn all about how the grief experience can affect you or someone you care about, and ways to find help, support, and healing.

 The Grieving Process